mdavis-xyz/staves-typst/docs/docs.md

 notes.
 Typically as a user you should use the higher-level abstractions such as `arpeggio` and `major-scale` (documented further down), if they suit your needs. `staves` is exposed for creating custom scales which are not yet supported (e.g. broken chords, scales in thirds etc).
+This documentation section also explains parameters which are common to all functions.

 ### Usage